TACC/data_trainings/PAP-TACC-2022/README.md

 5. Test Rtools installation in an R console:

+        sys.which("make")

-        sys.which("make") # should output path to the Rtools executable if Rtools is correctly installed and added to PATH
+   This command should output path to the Rtools executable if Rtools is correctly installed and added to PATH.

 6. Restore the project environment with the following commands in an R console:

         install.packages("renv")
         library(renv)
-        setwd("~/predict-align-prevent-main")
+        setwd("~/data_trainings/PAP-TACC-2022")
         renv::restore()